percona/proxysql-admin-tool-doc/docs/build-psh.md

-# Build the Percona Scheduler admin tool
+# Build the pxc_scheduler_handler tool

-The Percona Scheduler Admin has two main files: the `pxc_scheduler_handler` binary and the `percona_scheduler_admin` script.
+The pxc_scheduler_handler tool has two main files: the `pxc_scheduler_handler` binary and the `percona_scheduler_admin` script.

 The `pxc_scheduler_handler` does the following tasks:

-* Monitors the cluster’s health
+* Monitors the cluster health

-* Processes the cluster’s state and evaluates the scenario
+* Processes the cluster state and evaluates the scenario

 * Performs actions, such as failover in case of an incident